mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/bastion-hosts/index.md

 In editing the `inventory.yaml` file, you should also keep in mind that SSH agent forwarding is required and, therefore, you **must not** specify any value for the `ansible_ssh_private_key_file` setting.
 When you run `konvoy up`, Konvoy validates that a valid private key has been loaded in the SSH agent for the provided public key.

-## Configure a bastion host for cluster deployed on AWS
+## Configure a bastion host for cluster deployed using public cloud providers

+### On Amazon Web Services

 If you want to configure a bastion host for a Konvoy cluster deployed on an Amazon Web Services cloud instance, you can specify the bastion host information using the `ClusterProvisioner` section in the `cluster.yaml` file.